AMarsh00/Diffusion/README.md

 Official implementation of **"A Geometrically-Based Confidence Metric for Diffusion Models"**.

-This repository introduces a novel confidence metric for diffusion models that provides a geometric measure of how strongly a trained diffusion model supports a given trajectory through image space.
-Using this metric, we construct high-confidence curves, diffusion geodesics, and optimized interpolation paths between samples.
+This repository introduces a confidence metric for diffusion models and a High-Confidence Curve interpolation based on it, which improves upon current interpolation algorithms.

-The framework provides new tools for studying:

-* Diffusion model geometry
-* Sample interpolation
-* Learned data manifolds
-* Model confidence and uncertainty
-* Geodesic paths in generative spaces

-Experiments are provided for both synthetic and image-based datasets, including CelebA-HQ and AFHQ.
+Experiments and pretrained model weights are provided for both synthetic and image-based datasets, including CelebA-HQ and Animal Faces.

 ---